 - Living necessities (shampoo, toothpaste, etc.)

 A key part of living on your own is setting up an emergency fund.
-An emergency fund covers costs that you didn’t expect to occur (car repairs, loss of income, medical bills.
+An emergency fund covers unexpected expenses like car repairs, loss of income, medical bills.
 Keep your emergency fund in a high yield savings account (which means a savings account that earns some type of interest).

-It’s ideal to have 3-6 months of living expenses saved in your emergency fund, but $1,000 is always a good start.
+It’s a good idea to have 3-6 months of living expenses saved in your emergency fund, but $1,000 is always a good start.
 Don’t feel overwhelmed by this, you can do this.
 It just takes time.

 There are many side hustles you can partake in at a young age.
 Here are a few of my favorites.